coruzzilab/PhyloGeneious/README.md

 # PhyloGeneious
- High Performance Computing optimized orthology inference
+ High Performance Computing optimized orthology inference.

 PhyloGeneious is an improved version of the OrthologID pipeline, optimized for HPC clusters (Works on Slurm and PBS job schedulers).